What is cognitive dissonance and how does it affect you?

 How Cognitive Dissonance Affects the Religious Faithful

 A person with an inflexible worldview has a different way of handling this distress.
 People with ridge paradigms learn to simply ignore any information that conflicts with their worldview.
 People with this strategy usually come from a ridge religious background.
-However, not all religions have strict boundaries on thinking.
+It’s a learned strategy of confusing choice with prejudice.
+This enables them to cloak bias and prejudice.
+But, now you can see through this sham.

 Flexible Religious Paradigms